East Carolina Pirates football: NC State

 ECU has played N.C.
 State 32 times since their 1st meeting in 1970.
 The schools are approximately 85 mi apart and are the largest (N.C.
 State) and third largest (East Carolina) universities in the state.
 The series started as a yearly occurrence, from 1970 to 1987, but was halted after ECU fans rioted and stormed the NC State field in 1987.
 The next time the two teams played was in the 1992 Peach Bowl, when the Pirates came from behind to win 37–34.
 The Wolfpack's first trip to Greenville occurred in 1999 when No. 23 East Carolina beat State 23–6.
 In the 2006 season, the Wolfpack and Pirates agreed to a five-year home-and-home series to revive the rivalry.

 2007 brought the creation of the football rivalry trophy, The Victory Barrel, created in a collaborative effort by both schools' Student Governments.
 East Carolina and N.C.
 State will extend the series with games added in 2025 and 2028.
 NC State leads the overall series 20–14 through the 2025 season.

 UCF

-A rivalry that has recently become more intense has been ECU's rivalry with the UCF Knights.
-Considered one of the more entertaining rivalries in the American Athletic Conference, the teams have met 9 times since 2005 when UCF joined ECU in both teams' former conference, Conference USA.
+A rivalry that became intense in the 2010s is ECU's rivalry with the UCF Knights.
+Considered one of the more entertaining rivalries during UCF's time in the American Athletic Conference, the teams have met 21 times from 1991 to 2022.
 After taking a 1-year hiatus in 2013, the teams both continued to meet annually as members of the East Division of the American Conference till UCF's move to the Big 12 Conference in 2023.
 East Carolina leads the series 11–10, with ECU winning the last meeting 34–13.

 The most notable matchup of the rivalry was the 2014 iteration, an ESPN primetime Thursday night game that saw East Carolina score 21 unanswered points in the 4th quarter to take the lead, only to fall to a 51-yard Hail Mary touchdown from Justin Holman to Breshad Perriman with time expiring.